adhamw/WPFPixelCanvas/README.md

 ├── Canvas
 │   │
 │   ├── Models
-│   │   ├──── CCanvasManager.cs  ##   Manages the graphics buffer.
+│   │   ├──── CanvasManager.cs      ##   Manages the graphics buffer.
 Allows binding to <Image>
-│   │   ├──── CPattern1.cs       ##   Example plotting code module
+│   │   ├──── Pattern1.cs           ##   Example plotting code module
-│   │   ├──── CPattern2.cs       ##   Ditto
+│   │   ├──── Pattern2.cs           ##   Ditto
-│   │   ├──── CPattern3.cs       ##   Ditto
+│   │   ├──── Pattern3.cs           ##   Ditto
+│   │   ├──── Pattern_FillBlue.cs   ##   Fills the screen with blue
-│   │   └──── ICanvasPlotter.cs  ##   Interface definition for the plotting module implementation
+│   │   ├──── PatternTemplate.cs    ##   Empty pattern code, can be used as a base for creating new ones │   │   └──── ICanvasPlotter.cs  ##   Interface definition for the plotting module implementation
 │   │
 │   ├── ViewModels